magnusjungersen/life_tracker/README.md

 ### How to install
 Using VS Code flutter plugin is recommended.
 Connect phone and make sure device is connected in VS code.
-"flutter run" in terminal to install on device
+"flutter run --release" in terminal to install production version on device ???
-???
 Profit